 Some office premises feature previously unused outdoor spaces.
 These can be transformed to create open-air collaboration areas, meeting places or lunch spots.
 Think about having workplace gardens and plants and similar features, along with fun, quirky (and sustainable, of course!) furniture.

-At large-format print production company and brand implementation specialists Rocket Graphics, we work with some of the UK’s top creative agencies on some of the biggest household-name offices, such as Visa’s European HQ in Paddington, west London, to come up with office branding ideas.
+At large-format print production company and brand implementation specialists Rocket Graphics, we work with some of the UK’s top creative agencies on some of the biggest household-name offices, such as Visa’s European HQ in Paddington, West London, to install their office signage.

-Get in touch today to learn what we could do for your office branding and design, and to discuss your post-pandemic office adaptations.
+Get in touch today to learn what we could do for your office branding and signage, and to discuss your post-pandemic office adaptations.